MichaelEdemRIC/CSCI401W-Fall2023--Team-Theta-/src/backend/README.md

 # create virtual environment
 python -m venv pawsome_prices_env

-# activate virutal environment on mac
+# activate virtual environment on mac
 source ./pawsome_prices_env/bin/activate

-# activate virutal environment in cmd.exe
+# activate virtual environment in cmd.exe
 pawsome_prices_env\Scripts\activate.bat

-# activate virutal environment in PowerShell
+# activate virtual environment in PowerShell
 pawsome_prices_env\Scripts\Activate.ps1
 ```
-Note - it only needs to be created once.
+Note - the virtual environment only needs to be created once.
 Use the activate line when you want to activate it again

 ### Install libraries
 The `requirements.txt` file should list all Python libraries that we are using and they will be installed using: